‘DWTS’ Pro Witney Carson Shares Emotional Video Of Her First Moments With Baby Leo

 The Dancing with the Stars pro dancer, 27, and her husband Carson McAllister welcomed their baby boy, Kevin Leo McAllister, after a 24-hour labor and a c-section earlier this month.
 In a new clip posted to Instagram, Witney shared some of the most personal moments from the day of baby Leo’s birth with her fans.

-In the minute-and-a-half long clip that was filmed in a hospital room, Witney first revealed that her water broke and that she was having “pretty bad” contractions.
+In the minute-and-a-half long clip that was filmed in a hospital room, Witney first revealed that her water broke and she was having “pretty bad” contractions.
 The mom-to-be was seen eating spoonfuls of Jell-O before her newborn son was shown laying on her chest and crying seconds after being born.

 “He’s so cute. … I love you. … You’re so cute. … I got you,” an emotional Witney told her baby in the sweet clip.